 Turning, spinning wildly, drugs, madness, his life was a time bomb ready to explode.
 He knew the “right” people, looked and dressed better than ever, almost, when he returned to work, back to normal.
 But even as his “friends” acknowledged, timing was never one of Ottis O’Toole’s strong suits.
 Never about playing politics, before Tuesday was gone, it was about the peace pipe and spinning records.

 For much of O’Toole’s career leading up to the Daniel Blowden role, life hadn’t seemed especially fair.
 The radio broadcaster, voice actor, poet, singer, deejay and artist had rarely complained about it, but everyone except him seemed to reap the rewards of a life in radio.
 In the rural Burlington scene, O’Toole had shared many a romantic evening with his lover, Christine Kofan, watching their mentor, Johnny Egnatius, electrify a company, all while King Pencil Dick played Lionheart’s permanent presidential figurehead.

 Mostly out of frustration, Ottis thought he could belong in the community.
 He thought he was starting a new chapter in his life.
 Thought Elton John would embrace him as his Daniel.
 He got comfortable.
 Others did, too, bought into the hoax.
 Fools rushed in.
-Employees didn’t last long.
+Employees didn’t last too long.
 Ottis O’Toole was one of them.
-Russian partners silenced voices of broadcasters with million-dollar dreams to get rich quick in pirate radio.
+Russian partners silenced voices of broadcasters with million-dollar dreams to get rich quick in the business of pirate radio.